 I always thought I would like to try fishing, and I have enjoyed it the few times I've been around it.
 This hub makes me want to give it a go!

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on September 08, 2012:
+Rachel Koski Nielsen from from PA, now homesteading in MN on September 08, 2012:

 Cool hub!
 I miss going fishing.
 I should probably buy a license next year and get back at it.
 Pinned this one for reference!